The Old Canada Road

 Old Canada Road Historical Society

-The Old Canada Road Historical Society was founded when a group of regional historians came together around the work of archaeologists Barry Rodrigue and Alaric Faulkner, who together began a survey of the Canada Road in 1993.
+1993 – Founded by a group of regional historians who came together around the work of archaeologists Barry Rodrigue and Alaric Faulkner, and began a survey of the Canada Road during this year.

 Jackman – Moose River Valley Historical Society